Sora3100/Tales_of_Cheat_Tables/README.md

  - Change Chronos (Canaan) Encounter
  - Change Rideaux & Ivar Encounter
  - Change Elite Tag and Party Encounter
- - Change Arte Usage by Cultevel81
+ - Modify Arte Usage
  - Turn on/off Grade Shop options at any time
  - Arte Editor
  - Enable or Disable any arte/spell
  - Enable or Disable any skill
  - Change field movement speed
  - Inventory Editor
- - The ability to play as bosses
+ - The ability to play as bosses, or more of the same character (narikiri)

  ## Zestiria (PC)
 Based on the 2015/12/04 (1.4) update.